curl/curl/docs/cmdline-opts/etag-compare.md

 Use the option --etag-save to first save the ETag from a response, and then use this option to compare against the saved ETag in a subsequent request.

+Use this option with a single URL only.